chuyouchia/courtvision/README.md

 ## Development Steps
 ### Step 1:
 Create Database for:
-- Filepath of Videos
+- Filepath of Videos with id
-- Filepath of saved image layers
+- Layer numbering tagged to the video and the element type and frame number
 - Basic Commenting and writing structure
 - User identification